MaterializeInc/materialize/doc/user/content/overview/arangements.md

 Anti-pattern: If you have a query that ends in a GROUP BY, we will have to build an arrangement for you anyway.

 JOIN blog post -- storytelling: bad, better, best.
 Some magical things happen if you have a large set of arrangements: look up blog post

-To investigate existing arrangements, query mz_arrangement_sizes logging source.
-Diagnostic views in mz_catalog connect to this information to operator names and group it by dataflow.

 Arrangements house materialized sources and views, but also many internal operators.
 Ex - differential dataflow join and reduce both require input and output to be arrangements.
 These are the basis for Mz’s relational operators (the operators in the explain plan for queries).
 TopK builds a sequence of 16 reduce operators.